The Story of IAMBE

 That is who I am’ Ⓒ

-So in the spaces, I questioned who ‘I am BEing’ and played with these words and created IamBE.
-Upon Googling it I found out she was the goddess who communicates and connects through Play and Poetry, perfect and random, this is exactly what a #FrustrationExpert does 😉
+So in the spaces, questioned who ‘I am BEing’ and played with these words and created IamBE.
+Google said she was a goddess who communicates and connects through Play and Poetry, perfect and random.

 What a great way to BE